How Do I Pick the Best Curriculum for My Family?

 Every Curriculum Seller Has a Wonderful Plan for Your Life

-As summer draws to an end I am amazed with the inundation of emails I receive advertising curriculum kits; each of which claims that their package will solve all your problems and leave you with a magical, happy school year.
-Your children will skip out of their room every day and beg to do their school work.
+As summer draws to an end, I am amazed at the inundation of emails I receive advertising curriculum kits, each of which claims that their package will solve all your problems and leave you with a magical, happy school year.
+Your children will skip out of their room every day and beg to do their schoolwork.
 You will never be confused about what to teach next.
-Messes will clean themselves up, and the dog will probably learn to read too!
-If you believe all the claims you will be sorely disappointed next month when you realize that you are still the same people you were before the new curriculum and still have many of the same struggles.
+Messes will clean themselves up, and the dog will probably learn to read, too!
+If you believe all the claims, you will be sorely disappointed next month when you realize that you are still the same people you were before the new curriculum and still have many of the same struggles.

 And Then There’s “That Mom” in Your Homeschool Group

 Or, perhaps closer to home, there is that friend who uses ___ and is absolutely convinced that everyone should do the same.
-This claim is not the kindly recommendation of someone sharing what made all the difference in their family but is instead a demand made with no respect to their friends’ budgets, time frame, personality, or even the needs of their children.
+This claim is not the kindly recommendation of someone sharing what made all the difference in their family but is instead a demand made with no respect to their friends’ budgets, time frames, personalities, or even the needs of their children.

 How Do I Sort My Options?

-We offer our own curriculum kits and do so because we truly believe they help families in a unique way.
+We offer our own curriculum kits because we truly believe they help families in a unique way.
 Yet no curriculum kit is perfect for every family.
-So is there a simple, practical way to navigate the options, keeping in mind your family’s unique needs?
+So, is there a simple, practical way to navigate the options, keeping in mind your family’s unique needs?
 We think so.
-Here is a simple checklist to use in comparing your options.
+Here is a simple checklist to use when comparing your options.
 Try it and see if it doesn’t make “The One” pop out of the sea of curriculum options!

 1) How does this curriculum align with my beliefs?